 Currently, Zachary is the Brass Instructor and Specialist for the Stony Brook University Marching Band, an Artist-in-Residence with the Nassau Suffolk Performing Arts ensembles, and maintains an active private studio.
 Throughout his career, Zachary has studied with Mike Roylance, principal tuba Boston Symphony Orchestra; Eric Ruske, internationally renowned horn soloist and former member of the Empire Brass Quintet; David Martins, conductor and pedagogue; and William Troiano, freelance musician and educator.

-Athletic Bands, Director Emeritus
+Athletic Bands, Director Emeritus and Arranger

 Since his arrival to the Stony Brook campus, Mr. Leddy has been the recipient of the following awards: 2008 Seawolves Award from the Department of Athletics in recognition of contributions to the Athletic Department, the university and student athletes; 2009 “Man of the Year” Award from The Spirit of Stony Brook Marching Band leadership; 2010 Distinguished Service Award presented by Stony Brook University Student Affairs for outstanding service.

 Mr. Leddy is an active member of MENC, NYSSMA, SCMEA, NMEA, Percussive Arts Society, the International Society for Jazz Education, and the College Band Directors National Association.